Principles of Visual Tokens for Efficient Video Understanding

-These two factors together pose a great opportunity for token reduction and have led a research theme with many creative ideas on how to reduce the amount of tokens.
-One of the noticeable strands is token-merging, where similar tokens are grouped together such that only a representative of the group needs to be stored in memory \cite{tome,Ding2023PruneST,choi2024vid,Feng2023EfficientVT}.
-Other ideas have revolved around selecting tokens based on motion, such as the Motionformer~\cite{Patrick2021KeepingYE}.
+These two factors together pose a great opportunity for token reduction and have led a research theme with many creative ideas.
+One of the noticeable strands is token merging, where similar tokens are grouped together such that only a representative of the group needs to be stored in memory \cite{tome,Ding2023PruneST,choi2024vid,Feng2023EfficientVT}.
+Another direction includes selecting tokens based on motion~\cite{Patrick2021KeepingYE}.
 These models can reduce the computational cost in \gflops considerably, while keeping accuracy on-par with the full model.
 While this is promising, we observe that most token-reduction models make a trade-off between accuracy and computation that is similar or inferior to the simplest baseline of sampling tokens randomly (see Fig.~\ref{fig:random-strong}).
 In this paper we take a closer look at this puzzling effect, to discover underlying principles of the nature of visual tokens.
 We leverage these principles to design faster, more efficient video models.